Major League Soccer: Resurgence

-The 2002 FIFA World Cup, in which the United States unexpectedly made the quarterfinals, coincided with a resurgence in American soccer and MLS.
-MLS Cup 2002 drew 61,316 spectators to Gillette Stadium, the largest attendance in an MLS Cup final until 2018.
+The 2002 FIFA World Cup, in which the United States made the quarterfinals, coincided with a resurgence in American soccer and MLS, with MLS Cup 2002 drawing 61,316 spectators to Gillette Stadium, the largest attendance in an MLS Cup final until 2018.
 MLS limited teams to three substitutions per game in 2003, and adopted International Football Association Board (IFAB) rules in 2005.

 MLS underwent a transition in the years leading up to the 2006 World Cup.
 After marketing itself on the talents of American players, the league lost some of its homegrown stars to prominent European leagues.
 For example, Tim Howard was transferred to Manchester United for $4 million in one of the most lucrative contract deals in league history.
 Many more American players did make an impact in MLS.
 In 2005, Jason Kreis became the first player to score 100 career MLS goals.

 The league's financial stabilization plan included teams moving out of large American football stadiums and into soccer-specific stadiums.
 From 2003 to 2008, the league oversaw the construction of six additional soccer-specific stadiums, largely funded by owners such as Lamar Hunt and Phil Anschutz, so that by the end of 2008, a majority of teams were now in soccer-specific stadiums.

 It was also in this era that MLS expanded for the first time since 1998.
 Real Salt Lake and Chivas USA began play in 2005, with Chivas USA becoming the second club in Los Angeles.
 By 2006 the San Jose Earthquakes owners, players and a few coaches moved to Texas to become the expansion Houston Dynamo, after failing to build a stadium in San Jose.
 The Dynamo became an expansion team, leaving their history behind for a new San Jose ownership group that formed in 2007.